Meiji era: Meiji Restoration

 The Meiji government assured the foreign powers that it would follow the old treaties negotiated by the bakufu and announced that it would act in accordance with international law.
 Mutsuhito, who was to reign until 1912, selected a new reign name—Meiji, or "Enlightened Rule"—to mark the beginning of a new era in Japanese history.
 To further dramatize the new order, the capital was relocated from Kyoto, where it had been situated since 794, to Tokyo (Eastern Capital), the new name for Edo.
-In a move critical for the consolidation of the new regime, most daimyōs voluntarily surrendered their land and census records to the Emperor in the abolition of the Han system, symbolizing that the land and people were under the Emperor's jurisdiction.
+In a move critical for the consolidation of the new regime, most daimyōs (feudal lords) voluntarily surrendered their land and census records to the Emperor in the abolition of the Han system, symbolizing that the land and people were under the Emperor's jurisdiction.

 Confirmed in their hereditary positions, the daimyo became governors, and the central government assumed their administrative expenses and paid samurai stipends.
 The han were replaced with prefectures in 1871, and authority continued to flow to the national government.
 Officials from the favored former han, such as Satsuma, Chōshū, Tosa, and Hizen staffed the new ministries.
 Formerly old court nobles, and lower-ranking samurai, replaced bakufu appointees and daimyo as a new ruling class appeared.